quarree100/qScope_doc/source/setup.rst

 The whole setup is made of two physical tables, with interactive components on top; two cameras sitting inside the tables; a projector casting an image onto the tables; and a TV screen to show additional information.
 The table tops are of acrylic glass, on top of which there is a grid of tiles.
 Some of the tiles are tagged on the underside, so they can be decoded by the cameras from below.
 Each interaction with any of the tagged tiles will cause the projection and the infoscreen to respond in real time.
+So the Q-Scope has to of each of the following instances:

+- A physical table with a phyiscal grid on top
+- A camera underneath, with software to decode the current arrangement of acrylic tiles
+- A :ref:`frontend grid object<grid>` that receives messages from the according tag decoder and translates them into commands for the projection.

+This way, the whole framework is always in-sync, and users can interact *with the surface projection* by exchanging tiles on the tables.

 .. image:: img/Q-Scope_tangibles_tags.jpg
     :align: center